All Episodes

 They may love it.

-I I don't know how Ron Paul supporters feel about Romney.
+I don't know how Ron Paul supporters feel about Romney.

 I don't know if Romney's their second choice enough.

-Now, I don't think Gingrich is doing this to benefit Santorum per se.
+Now, I don't think Gingrich is doing this to benefit Santorum, per se.

-I I think Newt still wants to win this himself.
+I think Newt still wants to win this himself.

-So Michigan and Arizona are next Tuesday.
+So Michigan and Arizona are next Tuesday, and we shall see.

-But I thought Newt, with no pressure on him, uh, hit Obama better than anybody did last night.
+But I thought Newt, with no pressure on him, hit Obama better than anybody did last night.

 He reminded CNN's audience that Obama as an Illinois state said, this is what Newt is so great at.

-It tried to focus on Santorum and contraception, and Newt said, you know, you know, let me tell you something.
+And Newt said, you know, let me tell you something.

 Barack Obama voted to allow babies who survived an abortion to go ahead and be killed.